soundsrc/git-lfs-fcgi/README.md

 		Path to a passwd file which contains credentials for users to access this repository.
 The passwd file is created using the htpasswd utility from Apache and supports bcrypt passwords storage only.

+## Repository data format

+Git LFS repository objects are stored at the path defined by the "root" configuration option in the repository definition.
+Each object is categorized into folders based on the object id (SHA256), with the first 2 characters of the object id as the folder name.

+Example layout (if "root" is set to /var/lib/git-lfs-server):
+	/var
+		/lib
+			/git-lfs-server
+				/1a
+					/a235b3f3..
+					/b373c7ae..
+				/2b
+					/a669937b..
+				/tmp
+			 	/locks
+			 		/locks.db

+A tmp directory exists for temporary files and while files should not linger in here when server is shutdown, they can be cleared when the server is shutdown.

+The locks/locks.db file is a database for all Git LFS locks.
+It can be deleted if it is necessary to force removal of all locks or to fix a corrupted database.